Salesforce Bulk API 2.0 Sink Connector for Confluent Cloud

 salesforce.instance

 The URL of the Salesforce endpoint to use.
-The default is https://login.salesforce.com.
-This directs the connector to use the endpoint specified in the authentication response.
+When using ‘CLIENT_CREDENTIALS’ grant type, provide your Salesforce domain URL.
+The default is https://login.salesforce.com, which directs the connector to use the endpoint specified in the authentication response.

 salesforce.username